This post may contain affiliate links.

 We put it into a dry erase pocket to make it re-usable.
 If you want to cover a range of emotions, make this into an emotional learning book for kids.
 Let them write about each of the feelings and share what makes them feel that way.

 Want this game?
-You can find it in my shop!
+You can find it for sale here:

 See More Posts Like This: